zhuanhao-wu/zhuanhao-wu.github.io/about.md

 Hi, I am a Ph.D. candidate at the ECE department, University of Waterloo (UWaterloo).
 My supervisor is [Professor Hiren Patel](https://caesr.uwaterloo.ca/).
-I work in the area of computer architecture with specific interests in cache coherence in safety-critical systems architecture, hardware design, hardware security, and compilers.
+I work in the area of computer architecture with specific interests in and skills about cache coherence and memory consistency models in safety-critical systems architecture, hardware design, hardware security, formal verification using theorem provers (lean 4 specifically), and compilers.

 I received my Masters in Applied Sciences (MASc) from UWaterloo in 2019.
 My MASc thesis was about the design and evaluation of physical unclonable functions using compositions.